 18 days Tilicho lake Annapurna Circuit & base Camp Trek

-One of the most iconic treks in the world, the Annapurna Circuit and Base Camp Trek is sure to give you an unforgettable experience and lifelong memories.
+One of the most iconic treks in the world, the Annapurna Circuit Base Camp Trek is sure to give you an unforgettable experience and lifelong memories.
 You will be surrounded by some the most spectacular mountains anywhere on earth, including three of the world’s highest; Annapurna 8,091m, Manaslu 8,163m, Dhauligiri 8,167m and the “Matterhorn of the Himalayas” – Machhapuchare.

-Our trek is designed to last 19 days and includes a visit to Tilicho Lake, which at 4,919 metres above sea level is also one of the highest on earth.
+Our trek is designed to last 19 days and includes a visit to Tilicho Lake, which at 4,919 meters above sea level is also one of the highest on earth.
 Starting from Kathmandu we will take either local or private transport across towards Besisahar which is the gateway for the Annapurna Circuit.

 Continuing the journey, we will spend our first night at Jagat before finishing the drive the following day at Chame, where the trek begins.
 Throughout you will stay in a wide range of villages – both Nepali and Tibetan – and you will notice the shift in cultures from place to place.
-Likewise the landscapes will start with paddy fields, farmland and forests before getting into the more rugged beauty of the Himalayas.
+Likewise, the landscapes will start with paddy fields, farmland, and forests before getting into the more rugged beauty of the Himalayas.

 Annapurna when literally translated means “Full of Food” and the Goddess of Harvests features prominently in many of the homes.
-A 160km round trek, or 230km at its longest route, this suitable for first timers and experienced trekkers alike.
+A 160km round trek, or 230km at its longest route, this suitable for first-timers and experienced trekkers alike.

 Arrival at the Tribhuvan International Airport, transfer to Hotel

-After your arrival in Kathmandu our representatives at the airport will transfer you to your hotel and help you in check in.
+After your arrival in Kathmandu, our representatives at the airport will transfer you to your hotel and help you in check in.